silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 ## Includes

-Within SilverStripe templates we have the ability to include other templates using the `<% include %>` tag.
+Within Silverstripe CMS templates we have the ability to include other templates using the `<% include %>` tag.
 The includes will be searched for using the same filename look-up rules as a regular template.
 However in the case of the include tag an additional `Includes` directory will be inserted into the resolved path just prior to the filename.